 In the event the participant's employment by or engagement with (as a director or otherwise) the Company terminates before exercise of the options granted, the stock options granted to the participant shall immediately expire and all rights to purchase shares there under shall immediately cease and expire and be of no further force or effect, other than applicable exercise rights for vested shares that may extend past the termination date as provided for in the participant's applicable option award agreement.
-The Company entered into a retirement agreement with its former CEO Steve Holcombe in October 2021, and separation agreements with certain key employees in December 2021.
+The Company entered into a retirement agreement with its former CEO Steve Holcombe in October 2021, and separation agreements with its former CEO Deepa Prasad in February 2022 and certain key employees in December 2021.
 The retirement and separation agreements provide for accelerated vesting and extend the exercise period for certain outstanding equity awards.